mesosphere/dcos-docs-site/pages/1.11/tutorials/iot_pipeline/index.md

 This tutorial uses DC/OS to launch and deploy these microservices to your cluster:

 ### Cassandra
-The [Cassandra][1] database is used on the backend to store the Tweeter app data.
+The [Cassandra][1] database is used on the back-end to store the Tweeter app data.

 ### Kafka
 The [Kafka][2] publish-subscribe message service receives tweets from Cassandra and routes them to Zeppelin for real-time analytics.